cogitovirus/angular-playground/src/assets/reviews/cv-review-deep-work.md

 a stake of flow, zen or hovewer you want to put it.
 That's how I have found this gem: https://open.spotify.com/playlist/1y8TGPY5GqXY9YjqKkHdIb?si=X77GirWbTXOnXYWMIE1IoA

-"Don't take break from distractions.
-Instead, take breaks from focus" - CAL NEWPORT
+>"Don't take break from distractions.
+Instead, take breaks from focus"
+>  Cal Newport